Copernicle/OG-Ores-Unified/README.md

 1. Ensure quality.
 [DONE]
 2. Update Pack Icons.
 [DONE]
 3. Release for all applicable Minecraft versions.
 [DONE, as of 10/22/2025]
-4. Add more example images to readme.
+4. ~~Add more example images to readme.~~ [I decided it doesn't need more.]
+5. Add classic-style nether quartz and nether gold extensions.

 ## Other, Similar Projects (I do not endorse these, but please take a look to see which one is best for you.)